-When it comes to light fixtures, 2018 starts on a very interesting footing.
-Whether working on contemporary, industrial, mid-century or organic-inspired interiors, designers seem to prefer pieces with unique shapes, that work as artistic as well as functional design elements.
-Here are a few light fixture trends that are representative for what we should expect in 2018.
+When it comes to light fixtures, this year started on a very interesting footing.
+Whether working on contemporary, industrial, mid-century or organic-inspired interiors, designers seem to choose pieces with unique shapes, that work as artistic as well as functional design elements.
+Here are a few of the latest light fixture trends that are representative for this year’s preferences.

 Photo above: ylighting.com